USA H1-B visa

-Much like UK work permits, H1-B visas for the US, depend upon an employer petitioning on behalf of a candidate, and candidates cannot initiate the process of application themselves.
-Applications for USA visas of this class depend on a guaranteed offer of permanent full time employment from a US based employer.
+Much like UK work permits, H1-B visas for the US, depending upon an employer petitioning on behalf of a candidate, and candidates cannot initiate the process of the application themselves.
+Applications for USA visas of this class depend on a guaranteed offer of permanent full-time employment from a US-based employer.
 However, the candidate in question must also satisfy a range of criteria.

 The equivalent of a 4-year US Bachelor’s degree, relevant to the

 the field in which employment is being offered.